 Over the years, I’ve watched the high street become dominated by a handful of big businesses who deliver impersonal and generic experiences.
 We’ve built LoyaltyLion to help ensure that ecommerce doesn’t go the same way.
 Ecommerce is full of choice and diversity which keeps quality high and prices reasonable and with lower barriers to entry, more entrepreneurs can be a part of it.
 LoyaltyLion exists to help fast growth ecommerce retailers succeed.

 What do you think the biggest misconception existing around loyalty is today?

 I think people forget that loyalty is about everything after the first click – it has to incorporate the whole experience.
 For example, Amazon is winning because they handle logistics so well.
 In a world where you have to compete with goliaths like Amazon, any retailer, no matter their size can win if they put customer experience first.
 One of the answers might be adding a loyalty program to show customers you value them, but it could be anything related to experience including improving your returns options.

 What are the exciting trends you see emerging in loyalty?

 The way technology is changing customer loyalty is phenomenal.
 From the explosion in the use of mobile, to the growing impact of voice commerce, brands will need to continuously innovate to ensure they’re reaching their customers on the right channels at the right time.

 But more interesting for me, is the growth in the technology that brands can use to execute their loyalty programs.
-For example, Shopify’s recent announcements about their connectors for Shopify Flow are a huge step forward.
+For example, Shopify’s announcements about their connectors for Shopify Flow were a huge step forward.
 We’ve worked with Shopify to build a connector that will help ecommerce retailers save time by automating loyalty tasks and workflows, and I can’t wait to see the positive impact these tools will have for merchants.

 What advice would you have for anyone whose role touches on customer loyalty?